TinyFactory/Tiny-Factory-Docs/_posts/2012-07-18-setup-nodejs-dev-environment-on-ec2.md

 12. Change permissions on key to 600:
 	{% highlight bash %}chmod 600 ~/.ssh/(filename).pem{% endhighlight %}
 13. In EC2 setup a security group with the following open ports:
+	{% highlight bash %}
-	* Port 22 for ssh
+	Port 22 for ssh
-    * Port 80 for http traffic
+    Port 80 for http traffic
-    * Port 8080 for socket traffic
+    Port 8080 for socket traffic
+    {% endhighlight %}
 14. Launch the instance

 ## Associate an IP with your EC2 instance